JaneliaSciComp/peeling/README.md

 -n, --nomap    No id mapping for local annotation files, true if specified

 -p, --panther    The organism from which the mass spec data is made, a required input for Panther enrichment analysis.
-Supported organisms depend on Panther, use -h/--help to see supported organisms
+Please refer to Panther's API page http://pantherdb.org/services/oai/pantherdb/supportedgenomes for supported organism.
+Choose the corresponding 'long_names', and wrap it by quotes, e.g. 'Homo sapiens'